-Home Forward (formerly the Housing Authority of Portland) will hold a public hearing on Tuesday, Septem-ber 18, 2018 @ 6:15 pm at Gresham City Hall, 1333 NW Eastman Parkway, Gresham, 97030, OR.
-The purpose of Gresham, 97030, OR.
-The purpose of this meeting is to inform and seek input from the public, including current and potential residents / participants, concerning activities that Home Forward operates under the Federal Department of Housing and Urban Development's national demonstration program called "Moving to Work" (MTW).
+Home Forward (formerly the Housing Authority of Portland) will hold a public hearing on Tuesday, September 18, 2018 @ 6:15 pm at Gresham City Hall, 1333 NW Eastman Parkway, Gresham, 97030, OR.
+The purpose of this meeting is to inform and seek input from the public, including current and potential residents / particlepants, concerning activities that Home Forward operates under the Federal Department of Housing and Urban Development's national demonstration program called "Moving to Work" (MTW).
 Home Forward's activities are outlined in the "Draft FY2019 MTW Annual Plan."
 The draft plan is available for viewing on Home Forward's website: